flenniken/collections/docs/request-logging.md

 # Download ID

 You use the download id to match up a particular download with the Cloud front and lambda log lines.
-When you click the Collections download button, a random base 62 number is added to the query parameters for each image request.
+When you click the Collections download button, the code generates a random base 62 number called the download id.
+This id is added as a query parameter to each image in the collection.
 You can see this in your browser network tab.
 The id was yFrj66VM for the download at 22:32 UTC.

 Cloudfront logs the id in the cs-uri-query field, field number 14.
 See the string in the Cloudfront Fields section, for example yFrj66VM: